Danetag/js-project/README.md

 ## Grunt Tasks

-- `grunt watch` will monitor all data files, CSS and JS for changes and rebuild everything to your app directory when changes are detected.
+- `grunt watch` will monitor all HTML files, CSS and JS for changes and rebuild everything to your app directory when changes are detected.
-- `grunt build` will build all the CSS and JS bundles as a watch task.
-- `grunt release` will build, minify and compil all the CSS and JS bundles into the dist folder.
+- `grunt build` will build all the HTML, CSS and JS bundles for the dist directory.

 ## Less